Exploring The Ways Different Types Of Humor Impact Personality

 The four types of humor and the personalities behind them

 Self-defeating humor is about making light of one's shortcomings and difficulties.
 It often involves poking fun at oneself, implying inadequacy or incompetence.
-People who use self-defeating humor may try to make themselves appear more socially acceptable, but it may have the opposite effect and cause people to distance themselves from them.
+People who use self-defeating humor may try to make themselves appear more socially acceptable, but it can sometimes have the opposite effect and cause people to distance themselves from them.

 Self-enhancing humor is about laughing at life's misfortunes and celebrating small victories.
 People who use this type of humor are able to find laughter in even the most difficult situations, and they tend to be optimistic and resilient.
 They may also have high self-esteem, as they don't need to put other people down to make jokes.

-Finally, affiliative humor is about finding common ground with others and establishing meaningful connections.
+Affiliative humor is about finding common ground with others and establishing meaningful connections.
 People who use this type of humor may have a strong desire to be liked and accepted by their peers.
 They tend to be more compassionate and understanding, as they don't need to rely on jokes at other people's expense for laughter.

 Getty